iBelievesInTumelo/room-booking-app/README.md

 - Activate your virtual environment
 - Install the requirements.txt file. eg pip install requirements.txt
 - Navigate in to the backend folder
-- run python manage.py to activate the server
+- run python manage.py runserver to activate the server